hyperion-project/hyperion.docs/docs/en/user/advanced/Advanced.md

   "vmin": 0.7
 }
 ```
-In this example the first led will be `gbr`, the other leds will be assigned to the global RGB order that has been defined at the led hardware section.
+In this example the first LED will be `gbr`, the other LEDs will be assigned to the global RGB order that has been defined at the led hardware section.

 ### Edit with Web Configuration
 While editing these values in a local texteditor is a little bit weird, you could edit them at the web configuration!